Fake tokens: common questions

 First of all, it should be noted, that the fake/scam tokens that may appear in your wallet belong to one of these three networks: ETH, BSC, and Polygon.
 These networks are the easiest to create fake and scam tokens on.
 If there is a token in your wallet that you don't recognize and it belongs to one of the three networks mentioned earlier, chances are quite high that those are fake/scam.

 If you see some tokens in your wallet that you don't recognize, do not try to swap or send them away immediately.
 The swap transaction will be declined and you will lose money on the network fees.
 Instead, do a little bit of research online, to see if any other users reported seeing the same in their wallets.
 If you confirm that the tokens that you have in your wallet are fake, the best way is to simply ignore them and filter them out.

 How do I check if a token is fake?

 The easiest way to do so is to check the market value of the coin you have on the block explorer.
-Copy your ETH address and check it on Etherscan.
-On the screenshot below, the address holds one million USDT.
+This method will work for fake tokens of ETH, BSC, and Polygon networks.
+Copy your ETH (BSC, Polygon) address and check it on the block explorer.
+Use Etherscan for ETH-based tokens, BscScan for BSC-based tokens, and PolygonScan for Polygon-based tokens.
+In the screenshot below, the address holds one million USDT.